Evidence-based actions for balance

 Consider organizational amenities and events that support balance.

-• Encourage the use of allocated time off and breaks by sharing Healthy break activities.
+• Share Healthy break activities to encourage the use of allocated time off and breaks.

-• Support employees who wish to share non-work-related accomplishments, such as major anniversaries, the birth of children or reaching significant goals.
+• Support employees who wish to share non-work-related accomplishments.
+Examples include major anniversaries, the birth of children or reaching significant goals.

 Review policies that impact balance.